 3. In a separate bowl, whisk together the flour, baking powder and salt.
 With the mixer on low speed, alternate adding the flour mixture and the milk, ending with the flour mixture, until well combined and batter is smooth.

-4. Spread 1-3/4 cups of batter evenly into one of the prepared cake pans.
+4. Spread 1 and 3/4 cups of batter evenly into one of the prepared cake pans.
 Add the red food coloring to the remaining batter in the mixer and beat on low speed until batter is bright red, adding more red food coloring, if needed.
 Spread red batter evenly into the other prepared cake pan.

 5. Bake cakes for about 20 minutes or until a toothpick inserted in the center comes out clean.
 Let cakes cool in pans 10 minutes before running a knife around the edge and turning the cakes out onto a wire rack to cool completely.